-A. Property Valuation Process The Board of Supervisors for each county in California also serves as the local Board of Equalization ("BOE") with authority to equalize the valuation of taxable property within the county by adjusting individual assessments.
+A. Property Valuation Process The Inyo County Board of Supervisors created the Inyo County Assessment Appeals Board (AAB) pursuant to Revenue and Taxation Code Section 1620 and Article XIII Section 16 of the California Constitution.
+The AAB has the authority to equalize the valuation of taxable property within the county by adjusting individual assessments.